-As is normal for large companies, we delegate authority for the day-to-day management of the Company and its subsidiaries to the Executive Committee and then engage management in setting, approving and overseeing execution of the business strategy and related policies.
-The corporate governance structure and group policies are set by the HAHL Board1.
-Group policies set by the HAHL Board are communicated to all group companies and we ensure that, when we are applying these group policies, we have due regard to our fiduciary duties and responsibilities as Directors of the Company.
-The HAHL Board also reviews health and safety, financial and operational performance, legal and regulatory compliance, business strategy, key risks, stakeholder-related matters, diversity and inclusivity, environmental matters and corporate responsibility.
-The Directors of the Company include a member of the HAHL Board and a member of the Executive Committee, which enables the dissemination of core information about the business of the Heathrow Airport Holdings Limited Group (the 'HAHL Group').
-There are also Directors of the Company that attend the Audit Committee, Sustainability and Operational Risk Committee and Risk and Assurance Committee, which helps to provide foresight of the principal risks affecting the HAHL Group and specifically those affecting the Company.
+As is normal for large companies, we delegate authority for day-to-day management of the Company and its subsidiaries.
+We do this through the Executive Committee.
+The Executive Committee is responsible for the development of strategy, related policies and their execution.
+The Executive Committee then engages the HAHL Board1 in approving and overseeing execution of the business strategy and related policies.
+The corporate governance structure and group policies are set by the HAHL Board.
+We ensure that when we are applying these group policies, we have due regard to our fiduciary duties and responsibilities.
+The Executive Committee also reviews health and safety, financial and operational performance, legal and regulatory compliance, business strategy, key risks, stakeholderrelated matters, diversity and inclusivity, environmental matters and corporate responsibility.
+The Board of the Company includes two members of the HAHL Board and all the members of the Executive Committee. which enables the dissemination of core information about the business of the HAHL Group.
+There are also directors of the Company that attend the Audit Committee, Sustainability and Operational Risk Committee and Risk and Assurance Committee, which helps to provide foresight of the key principal risks affecting the HAHL Group and specifically those affecting the Company.

 The Company's key stakeholders are its passengers, communities and the environment, Team Heathrow colleagues, airlines, investors, suppliers and commercial partners, and regulators.
-The views of, and the impact of the Company's activities on, those stakeholders are an important consideration for the Directors when making relevant decisions.
-While there are cases where the Board itself judges that it should engage directly with certain stakeholder groups on certain issues, the size and spread of both our stakeholders and the HAHL Group means that generally our stakeholder engagement takes place best at an operational or HAHL Group level.
-We find that, as well as being a more efficient and effective approach, this also helps us achieve a greater positive impact on environmental, social and other issues than by working alone as an individual company.
-For details of some of the engagement that takes place at an operational or HAHL Group level with the Company's stakeholders, so as to encourage the Directors to understand the issues to which they must have regard, please see the HAHL stakeholder engagement table starting on page 96.
+The views of, and the impact of the Company's activities on, those stakeholders are an important consideration for the Directors when making relevant decisions for the HAHL Board's approval.
+While there are cases where the Executive Committee itself judges that it should engage directly with certain stakeholder groups on certain issues, the size and spread of both our takeholders and Heathrow Airport Limited means that generally our stakeholder engagement best takes place at the Heathrow Airport Limited (operational) or HAHL Group level with the Company's stakeholders, so as to encourage the Directors to understand the issues to which they must have regard, please see the HAHL stakeholder engagement table starting on page 96.

-During the period we received information to help us understand the interests and views of the Company's kev stakeholders and other relevant factors when making decisions.
+During the period we received information to help us understand the interests and views of the Company's key stakeholders and other relevant factors when making decisions.
 This information was distributed in a range of different formats, including in reports and presentations on our financial and operational performance, non-financial KPIs, risk, environmental, social and corporate governance ('ESG') matters, and the outcomes of specific pieces of engagement (for example, the results of customer and supplier surveys and focus groups).
 As a result of this we have had an overview of engagement with stakeholders and other relevant factors which allows us to understand the nature of the stakeholders' concerns and to comply with our section 172 duty to promote the success of the Company.